 Teaching in the FST commenced at Mona in 1949 with students in the Departments of Botany, Chemistry, Mathematics, Physics, and Zoology.
 The first eleven graduates appeared in 1952 and by 2000 over 9,000 graduates had been produced.
-Today, the Faculty is among the largest in the University, consisting of 7 departments: Biotechnology, Chemistry, Computing, Geography and Geology, Life Sciences, Mathematics and Physics.
+Today, the Faculty is among the largest in the University, consisting of 6 departments: Chemistry, Computing, Geography and Geology, Life Sciences, Mathematics, Physics and 3 Research Centres: Caribbean Centre for Research in Bioscience, Centre for Marine Sciences and the International Center for Environmental and Nuclear Sciences.